cryptoparty/artwork/README.md

 How is this repository organized?
 Where should I add my artwork?

   * cities_icons: a collection of CryptoParty icons - some cities/groups like to have their own colors!
   * cryptoparty_global_artwork: a collection of pictures promoting CryptoParty.
-If you made a flyer for your event, please add it to the repository cryptoparty_flyers, not here :-)
+If you made a flyer for your event, please add it in https://github.com/cryptoparty/cryptoparty_flyers, not here :-)
-  *   * cryptoparty_global_logo_icons: the original CryptoParty logos and icons.
+  * cryptoparty_global_logo_icons: the original CryptoParty logos and icons.
 handbook_cover: is self-explaining enough.
   * memes: we started a collection of memes about CryptoParty, privacy and encryption.
 Add more!
   * misc: diverse pictures that don't fit in any of the other categories.